Music Catalogue Software - Registration Software Comparison

 Most of those registration-related features in services that primarily do something else are useless.
 The reason is that in all those cases, the registrations have come as an afterthought.
 By the moment the need for such a feature was realized, there was a lot of unvalidated and incomplete metadata in these systems.

-Even some services, with basic purpose of registering, do not do CWR properly.
+Even some services, with the basic purpose of registering, do not do CWR properly.
 Although, things are getting better rapidly.
 Unlike the previous group, these services must get it right.
 It may be complicated, but it is their job.

 Locally installed systems